Last Updated on

 Your Complete Guide to Pitlochry

 This vibrant little place in the heart of Scotland is on many tourist’s lists to visit.
-This quaint Victorian town has lots to offer its guests; fine food, rich whisky, traditional Scottish with real hospitality and breath-taking scenery, there is lots to see and do in this wonderful part of Scotland.
+This quaint Victorian town has lots to offer its guests; fine food, rich whisky, traditional Scottish hospitality and breath-taking scenery, there is lots to see and do in this wonderful part of Scotland.

 Things to do in Pitlochry

-There is a reason why Pitlochry is such as tourist trap – there is so much to do here!
+There is a reason why Pitlochry is such a tourist trap – there is so much to do here!
 Many know the town for its Festival Theatre, others love to visit its salmon ladder, and some come to tackle its surrounding mountains- Vrackie and Schiehallion.